nhmathis/AccelerateGitTutorial/README.md

 # Accelearate out of the box.

-HCL Accelerate is DevOps tool that gathers information across the release lifecycle from different sources.
-By mapping the movement of tasks it can provide insight on important metrics such as lead time, cycle time, and bottlenecking across your team.
+HCL Accelerate is a tool that gathers information across the release lifecycle from other DevOps tools.
+By mapping the movement of tasks, it can provide managers important metrics such as lead time, cycle time, and bottle-necking across their team.

-Accelerate suports multiple integrations: Jenkins, GitLab, GitHub, etc. This flexibility allows teams to customize their experience as they see fit.
-We understan that some of our clients are looking for an out of the box experience, this is why we have created this series of templates to help teams integrate accelerate the smothest and fastest way possible.
+Accelerate supports multiple integrations: Jenkins, GitLab, GitHub, etc. This flexibility allows teams to customize their experience as they see fit.
+We understand that some of our clients are looking for an out of the box experience, this is why we have created this series of templates to help teams integrate accelerate the smoothest and fastest way possible.

-In this tutorial we will focus on a github only integration.
+In this tutorial we will focus on a **github only** integration.

 ## Why Value Stream Management?

 Before we begin, lets have some motivation.
 Why is Value Stream Management important (VSM)?
 VSM is rooted in the concepts of mapping your organizational processes.
 This involves working with all major contributing business units (design, development, product management, release engineers, quality assurance, security, etc).

-With DevOps tools already in the market, we can levarage their information to give insights on the performance of our team, and lifecyle of our product.
+With all so many DevOps tools already in the market, we can leverage their information and help identify pain points, create greater visibility/traceability throughout the life cycle, or eliminate redundant and wasteful processes.

-In laymen terms, we breakdown your product into units you can easily track and understan without having to log in to each github, jira,or jenkins dashboard.
+In laymen terms, we breakdown your product into units you can easily track in a linear way without having to log in to each devops tools.

 # GitHub Set Up